Miserlou/Helix/README.md

 Place your graphs in `./priv/graphs`.

+### History Syntax

+A simple syntax is provided for accessing historical inputs.
+If you a module is receiving a signal from YourModule, you can reference it as `{YourModule}`.
+To reference the previous signal received from that module, reference it as `{YourModule.1}`, etc.

+You can render the entire input/output history as `{HISTORY}`, and your can reference the input which triggered the current node execution as `{INPUT}`.
+This syntax is likely to expand and change.

+## Available Modules

+ - `GPTModule`
+ - `GPTDecisionModule`
+ - `LiveInputModule`
+ - `LiveOutputModule`
+ - `ClockModule`
+ - `AwaitModule`
+ - `StartModule`
+ - `PrintModule`
+ - `PassthroughModule`

 ## Creating Your Own Modules

 Creating a module is very simple.
 All a module must do is implement `handle_cast({:convey, event}, state)` to receive inputs from other modules, and at the end of that function call `convey(output_value, state)` to pass a message along.